Turfjs/turf/CONTRIBUTING.md

 - The version number is calculated by a combination of the output of `git describe` and the `publish:prerelease` script in the root package.json.
 It is typically setup to do a `minor` prerelease, but can be changed, such as prior to a `major` release.

 ### Release

+To make a release, you will need:
+- Turf repository write permission
+- Turf npm organization publish permission
+- A local clone of the official Turf Github repository (not a fork!)
+It should be clean and up-to-date.
+  - `cd turf` - start at the top-level of the repo
+  - `git fetch origin` - fetches any new work from remote origin
+  - `git checkout master`
+  - `git reset --hard` - reset your local working copy, will lose any uncommitted or unstashed work!
+  - `pnpm install`
+- If in doubt, just clone a separate fresh copy of turf
+  - `git clone git@github.com:Turfjs/turf.git turf-release`
+  - `cd turf-release/`
+  - `pnpm install`

 A turf release is done from your local computer using a clean, up-to-date version of the turf master branch.